szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Called Shot directly increase ranged weapon damage (2232) (IWDEE BGEE BG2EE EET)

 Generally speaking, it's more powerful to directly increase the base damage because it will count towards a critical hit multiplier.
+This is compatible with The Artisan's Archer Overhaul, if it's installed after it.

 ### Make Blades, Skalds, and Swashbucklers and Priest of Tempus get more warrior-type benefits (2260) (IWDEE BGEE BG2EE EET)